TheGam1ngWizard/Unofficial-Fragmaps-Community-Foundry-Module/CONTRIBUTING.md

 ### If you have any issues, submit an issue - include a zipped version of your maps for testing.

 ## Restrictions
-- Maps must only contain the Free variants of maps.
+- Maps **must** only contain the Free variants of maps.
-- Content cannot include collaboration content.
+- This module **may not** include any maps already published in the https://foundryvtt.com/packages/fragmaps-free module (if they do another batch, we will move any maps done into a seperate branch not provided by the main module.)
+- Collaboration content will **not** be allowed in this module.
-- Push requests cannot contain any Patron Exclusive content.
+- Push requests **can not** contain any Patron Exclusive content.
-- Push requests must not contain any module-specific content.*
+- Push requests **can not** contain any module-specific content.*

 *(At the moment, may add additional branches for module use - such as levels, parallax, and others.)

+## Additional Notes
+- Add a name/alias in the collaborators section of the README.md document _if you want_.